 6.2E.2.0.3 MPR for Power class 3 V2X con-current operation

 For the inter-band con-current NR V2X operation, the allowed maximum power reduction (MPR) for the maximum output power shall be applied per each component carrier.
-The MPR requirements in clause 6.2.2.3 apply for NR Uu operation in licensed band, and the MPR requirements in in clause 6.2E.2.0 apply for NR sidelink operation in Band n47.
+The MPR requirements in clause 6.2.2.3 apply for NR Uu operation in licensed band, and the MPR requirements in in clause 6.2E.2.0 apply for NR sidelink operation in licensed band or Band n47.

 The normative reference for this requirement is TS 38.101-1 [2] clause 6.2E.2